Two of the last functioning hospitals in northern Gaza are encircled by Israeli forces, staff say

 Israeli authorities issued evacuation orders Friday for large parts of northern Gaza ahead of attacks intended to pressure the Hamas militant group to release more hostages.
 New evacuation orders followed Tuesday.

-Both hospitals as well as another and three primary health care centers are within the evacuation zone, though Israel has not ordered the evacuation of the facilities themselves.
-Another two hospitals and four primary care centers are within a 1,000 meters (yards) of the zone, said Tedros Adhanom Ghebreyesus, the director general of the World Health Organization.
+All three hospitals and three primary health care centers are within the evacuation zone.
+Israel has not ordered the evacuation of the facilities themselves.
+Another two hospitals and four primary care centers are within 1,000 meters (1,093 yards) of the zone, said Tedros Adhanom Ghebreyesus, the director general of the World Health Organization.

 Israeli military operations and evacuation orders “are stretching the health system beyond the breaking point,” he said.